 - Insufficient use: Those who have used the product less than two times might get excluded.

-- Usage of additional contraceptives: Those whose tumor diagnosis might be explained by other hormonal medications or contraceptives might get excluded.
+- Usage of additional contraceptives: Those whose diagnosis might be explained by other hormonal medications or contraceptives might get excluded.

 - Conditions which are pre-existing: Those with a history of meningiomas, brain tumors or additional neurological conditions which predate their Depo-Provera use might not qualify.